Skip to main content

 oms.walletAuthentication, session state, wallet selection, signing, signature verification, ID tokens, and transactions.

-oms.indexerToken balance reads.
+oms.indexerToken balance and transaction history reads.

 oms.supportedNetworksNetworks supported by this SDK build.